-An electric motorcycle is powered with a battery instead of using a petrol engine.
-Instead of using a combustion engine, they use an electric motor which is powered by a battery (typically a lithium-ion batteries in new bikes).
+An electric motorcycle is powered by a battery instead of using a petrol engine.
+Instead of using a combustion engine, they use an electric motor that is powered by a battery (typically a lithium-ion battery in new bikes).

 What licence do I need for an electric motorbike?

 To ride an electric motorcycle you will need the same licence as a petrol version, as the power is in kilowatts (kW).
 So the licence required depends on the output.

 Power in kW

 |L1e-B (Mopeds)||4kW||50cc||Provisional + CBT (With L Plates) or Moped Licence entitlement||16|

 |L3e||Up to 11kW||125cc||CBT / A1||17|